dschnelldavis/angular2-json-schema-form/README.md

 #### Two approaches to writing your own frameworks

 The two built-in frameworks (in the `/src/lib/src/framework-library` folder) demonstrate different strategies for how frameworks can style form elements.
-The Bootstrap 3 framework is very lightweight and includes no additional widgets (though it does load some external stylesheets and scripts).
-It works entirely by adding styles to the default widgets.
+The Bootstrap 3 and Bootstrap 4 frameworks are very lightweight and include no additional widgets (though they do load some external stylesheets and scripts).
+They work entirely by adding styles to the default widgets.
 In contrast, the Material Design framework uses the [Material Design for Angular](https://material.angular.io) library to replace most of the default form control widgets with custom widgets from that library.

 ## Contributions and future development